-The COVID-19 pandemic had a material, negative impact on SPT's finances in 2020/21.
-Operational and earned income was £17.6 million lower than the previous year.
-This was despite the receipt of £1 million in respect of a successful Business Interruption insurance claim arising from the pandemic.
-Support from Transport Scotland in respect of subway income was received for the period from 6 July 2020 to 31 March 2021, in the form of £12.292 million of COVID Light Rail Support Grant.
+The COVID-19 pandemic continued to have a material, negative impact on SPT's finances in 2021/22.
+Operational and earned income was £8.9 million lower than in the financial year 2019/20.
+Support from Transport Scotland in respect of Subway income was received for the period from April 2021 to September 2021, in the form of £5.629 million of COVID Light Rail Support Grant.

-In addition, efficiency plans and short term expenditure controls, including a targeted vacancy freeze were implemented to ensure that SPT services were delivered within budget and available funding.
+In addition, efficiency plans and short term expenditure controls, including a targeted partial year vacancy freeze were implemented to ensure that SPT services were delivered within budget and available funding.

-SPT's net revenue budget was set at £36.177 million, of which £35.463 million was financed by requisition from the 12 local authority partners in the SPT area and £0.714 million was financed by Scottish Government direct grants.
+SPT's net revenue budget was set at £36.431 million, of which £35.782 million was financed by requisition from the 12 local authority partners in the SPT area and £0.649 million was financed by Scottish Government direct grants.
 Requisition and Scottish Government grant was received as budgeted for.

-As in 2019/20 a contribution to the Subway Fund was planned for 2020/21, in accordance with the Subway Modernisation Business Case submitted to the Scottish Government, and has been generated.
-A contribution of £10.423 million (2019/20: £14.915 million) was made during the year reflecting the long term requirement to fund subway modernisation, subway infrastructure works and associated costs.
-The Strategic Bus Fund and Insurance Fund were also increased in 2020/21 to reflect anticipated future financial pressures arising from the ongoing pandemic.
+As in 2020/21 a contribution to the Rolling Stock, Signalling and Associated Equipment Fund was planned for 2021/22, in accordance with the Subway Modernisation Business Case submitted to the Scottish Government, and has been generated.
+A contribution of £7.820 million (2020/21: £10.423 million) was made during the year reflecting the long-term requirement to fund subway modernisation and associated costs.
+The Strategic Bus Routes Fund was also increased in 2021/22 to reflect anticipated future financial pressures arising from the ongoing pandemic, inflationary pressures and rising fuel costs.
+Non-earmarked reserves were also increased to a level which reflects the value of all operational income for a period of approximately 6 months.
+The change reflects the reality that SPT relies on income from across the organisation and that as result of our experiences over the last 2 years due to Covid, particularly the first quarter of 2020/21 it is prudent to do so.